latent-to/developer-docs/docs/learn/ema.md

 Bittensor uses EMAs to smooth two critical dynamical values during the emission process:

-- Emissions to each subnet are determined by an EMA-smoothed representation of subnet price each tempo.
-This protects emissions from price volatility or intentional manipulation.
+- Emissions to each subnet are determined by an EMA-smoothed representation of net TAO flows (staking minus unstaking activity).
+This protects emissions from short-term fluctuations and manipulation attempts.

 - Emissions to participants of each subnet are determined by EMAs of instantaneous validator-miner bond-strengths.
 This plays an important role in ensuring that validators and miners are fairly rewarded for innovation, as measured by eventual consensus (rather than immediate consensus) about miner weights.